 In being accurate and saying how can I figure this out?
 How can I have fun and make money at the same time?
 How can I make a tax write-off at a golf trip to Minnesota?
 Make the question more accurate so that you get the outcome that you are looking for.

 Okay, accurate thinking.
 That is today’s lesson.
 Practice accurate thinking throughout the week this month.
 Replace that but with an and, it’ll force you to be more accurate to see what I’m talking about.
 Have fun, throw it in the comments.

-Feel free to share it with people and share with me I want to hear what your comments are.
-What changed when you said but verses and then I’m gonna stare off into this beautiful lake.
-It’s gonna be very romantic.
+Feel free to share it with people and share with me.
+I want to hear what your comments are.
+What changed when you said, but verses and.
+I’m going to stare off into this beautiful lake.
+It is going to be very romantic.
+Peace Out.